okv/east/README.md

 ## TypeScript and other transpiled languages support

-`east` allows you to opt-in writing and executing your migrations with any transpiled languages, while by default it uses a single dir called `migrations` and looks for `.js` files in it.
+`east` allows you to opt-in writing and executing your migrations with any transpiled languages, while by default it uses a single dir called "migrations" and looks for ".js" files in it.

 You can configure separate executable and source files directories as well as separate executable and source files extensions with `--dir`, `--sourceDir`,